Rabbit of Caerbannog: Production

-Rabbit

 The rabbit was portrayed in the movie by both a real rabbit and a puppet.

-Filming location

-The rabbit scene was shot outside the Tomnadashan mine, a cave 4 mi from the Perthshire village of Killin.
+The scene was shot outside the Tomnadashan mine, a cave 4 mi from the Perthshire village of Killin.
 For the 25th-anniversary DVD, Michael Palin and Terry Jones returned to be interviewed in front of the cave but they could not remember the location.

 The name "Caerbannog", though fictitious, does reference real-world Welsh naming traditions: the element caer means 'castle', as in Caerdydd (Cardiff) and Caerphilly, and bannog can have a variety of meanings, the most apposite here being "turreted".
 The place-name set precedent just a couple of years before the film: In Mary Stewart's 1973 The Hollow Hills, the second volume of her Arthurian Saga, there is a small, craggy island (she does call it "turreted") known as Caer Bannog, where 14-year-old Arthur, still under the care of Sir Ector, finds and takes the sword Excalibur.